 Tradition of Athletic Success

 Success is no stranger among the MSD athletic teams.
-Over the last ten years alone, the Southwood Knights have won the TRC 20 times, along with winning 18 Sectionals, 7 Regionals, and 2 Semi-States.
-The Northfield Norsemen have also faired well in the past decade with 18 TRC championships, and winning 11 Sectionals, 6 Regionals, 2 Semi-States, and one State Championship.
+Over the last ten years alone, the Southwood Knights have won the TRC 20 times, along with winning 18 Sectionals, seven Regionals, and two Semi-States.
+The Northfield Norsemen have also faired well in the past decade with 18 TRC championships, and winning 11 Sectionals, six Regionals, two Semi-States, and two State Championships.

 Organizations & Opportunities